MikaelVallenet/gno/examples/gno.land/p/samourai/daokit/README.md

 - `basedao` : Extension with membership and role management
 - `daocond`: Stateless condition engine for evaluating proposals

-# 2. What is DAOkit ?
+# 2. What is `daokit` ?

-DAOkit provides a powerful condition and role-based system to build flexible and programmable DAOs.
+`daokit` provides a powerful condition and role-based system to build flexible and programmable DAOs.

 ## Key Features:
 - Create proposals that include complex execution logic